bassamnaji/nestjs-prisma-template/README.md

 ## Support

-Leave a ⭐ if you find it useful 😃
+Leave ⭐ if you find it useful 😃

 ## License